Cristina Raines: 1952–1970: Early life

 Raines was born February 28, 1952, in Manila, Philippines, to American parents.
 Her father, Pedro Nel Herazo, was a chemical engineer who managed the Far East operations of Procter & Gamble, while her mother, Shirley Mae Herazo, worked as a dressmaker.
 Raines was one of five daughters whose paternal grandfather was an immigrant from Colombia.
 Their paternal grandmother was of Swedish and German ancestry, while their mother Shirley is of Scots-Irish descent.
 Raines' sister Victoria Herazo was a member of the US Olympic team for racewalking.

 The family lived in various places due to Pedro Herazo's work.
 In her early childhood, Raines resided with her family in Venezuela, before spending the majority of her childhood in Coral Gables, Florida.
 She graduated from high school in Boston, Massachusetts, and subsequently attended the Chandler School for Women, a Boston business college, where she trained to work as a secretary.
-Following high school, she considered becoming a veterinarian and was accepted into a veterinary school, but decided to forgo the acceptance when her uncle, an advertising executive, suggested she work as a model due to her tall, slim figure.
+Following high school, she considered becoming a veterinarian and was accepted into a veterinary school, but decided to forgo the acceptance when her uncle, an advertising executive, suggested she work as a model owing to her tall, slim figure.